pittar-demos/openshift-networking-demo/README.md

 If you look at the Pet Clinic *Deployment* you will see it is attempting to connect to the database at: `petclinicdb.networkdemo-database.svc.cluster.local`

-This is using the internal cluster SDN.
+This is using the internal cluster SDN, so the traffic between the Pet Clinic appliation and the MySQL database will never leave the cluster.
 This is an internal DNS address that is derived as follows:

 `<service name>.<namespace>.svc.cluster.local`